 Legal Needs and Resources:

-Legal needs and resources includes readings about the needs of the Maryland Agriculture Community and a directory of legal services.
+Legal needs and resources include readings about the needs of the Maryland Agriculture Community and a directory of legal services.

 Neighbor relations includes information about how both farmers and neighbors can communicate with each other.